PasinduOG/simple-reg-api/README.md

 The application is set up for database integration but currently only validates user input.
 Future improvements will:

-1. Implement database integration to store user data
+1. Implement MySQL database integration to store user data
+   - Create user table with appropriate columns for name, email, password, mobile
+   - Set up connection pooling for optimal performance
+   - Implement database transaction handling
 2. Add password hashing using bcrypt
 3. Check for existing email addresses to prevent duplicates
 4. Add user authentication and session management